What to do on a Rainy Day in Savannah

 A Quick Note About Rain & Boat Tours

-We only cancel or reschedule tours when the weather poses a safety risk and is unavoidable.
+We only cancel or reschedule tours when the weather poses an unavoidable safety risk.
 Coastal showers often pass quickly, and we’ll do everything possible to adjust timing or routes to keep your tour on track.
 We’ll work with you to reschedule or issue a refund if we must postpone or cancel.

 Just remember: safety comes first, and a little patience usually rewards you with clearer skies and a smoother ride.